jigyasa908/Assessment/TakeOut 2/README.md

 ## Data
 The program Detection.py makes use Eye-Video.mov file as an input which is available here https://drive.google.com/file/d/1_Je8h0i6fMAwfdNQo9q9Mvi8DT946SsA/view?usp=sharing or the video can be downloaded from the directory.\
-Change the video file path according to particular system path.
+Change the video file path in the code according to particular system path that you are working on.

 ## Detection Process
 The detection of the Pupil and Iris involves 4 major steps -